pietralbi/urw-extended-recipes/README.md

 This mod started as a simple modification of [Caethan's UnReal World self-sufficiency mod](https://github.com/caethan/urw-sufficiency), but it slowly grew to an extensive revision of the whole crafting system.
-This mod aims at filling the gaps left by vanilla recipes, in a balanced and vanilla-style way.
+The extended recipes mod aims at filling the gaps left by vanilla recipes, in a balanced and vanilla-style way.
 It allows you to live more self-sufficiently, crafting most needed tools and items without having to obtain the via trade.
 Not everything is available -- complex armor and weapons and foreign crafts and must still be traded.
 Some new recipes and items were also added, such like making arrows and weapons from bones and antlers.

 The main focus of this mod is: